fenn7/PRJ-TIAGo-Control-Program/README.md

 After doing this, you should have two packages under /src, named 'leg_tracker' and 'var5'.
 Return to your terminal and once again call catkin_make.

-Setup Guide: Launching a sample simulationin Rviz and Gazebo}
+Setup Guide: Launching a sample simulationin Rviz and Gazebo

 Start up 3 new, separate terminals, and call singularity run <path-to-your-tiago-container>.sif in each.